 Miah & Spenser Thompson

-Miah and Spenser have been teaching ballroom dance for nearly a decade, and they have experience teaching students of all ages.
+Miah and Spenser have been teaching ballroom dance for over a decade, and they have experience teaching students of all ages.
 They have also utilized their platform to support charity programs and events.

 Read more about it below!